Suicide Risk and Prevention for Kentucky Nurses

 BEST PRACTICES FOR PATIENTS AT RISK FOR SUICIDE

 Patients with suicidal thoughts warrant some form of emotional support or psychotherapy with a focus on learning more adaptive ways of coping in the future.
 They may also warrant medications for treatment of specific mental disorders such as major depression.
-Following assessment, each practitioner in each setting determines which treatment modality would be of most benefit for that particular patient.
+Following assessment, each practitioner in each setting determines what treatment modality would be of most benefit for that particular patient.

 Cognitive Behavioral Therapy

-Cognitive behavioral therapy (CBT) is a “solutions-oriented” type of talk therapy that can be provided for both adults and adolescents.
+Cognitive behavioral therapy (CBT) is a solutions-oriented type of talk therapy that can be provided for both adults and adolescents.
 It is based on these core principles:

 - Psychological issues are partly based on: